Dennis O'Keefe: Career

-Personal life
+Personal life and death

 O'Keefe married actress Louise Stanley in 1937 but divorced her in 1938.
 In 1940, he married actress and dancer Steffi Duna.
 They had two children, Juliena and James.

 A heavy cigarette smoker, O'Keefe died of lung cancer in 1968 at the age of 60 at St. John's Hospital in Santa Monica, California.
 He was buried at Wee Kirk O'the Heather at Forest Lawn Memorial Park in Glendale, California.